Self-defense: Application of the law

-In any given case, evaluating whether force was excessive can be difficult.
+Subject to the powers of the United Nations Security Council, a state’s right of self-defense is explicitly recognized in Article 51 of the United Nations Charter: “Nothing in the present Charter shall impair the inherent right of individual or collective self-defense if an armed attack occurs against a Member of the United Nations.”
+The right of self-defense is limited by a duty to take only proportional countermeasures.
+In any given case, evaluating whether force was proportional or excessive in any given instance can be difficult.
 Allowances for military force in self-defence, and even moreso humanitarian interventions, acting in defense on behalf of others in a state which has not given permission for the use of force, may be hard to reconcile with human rights.
 The Intermediate People's Court of Foshan, People's Republic of China in a 2009 case ruled that a woman killing a robber by crashing her car into the getaway vehicle during an escape attempt to be justifiable self-defense because "the robbery was still in progress" due to the criminals still being in the victim's sight.

 In the United States between 2008 and 2012, approximately 1 out of every 38 gun-related deaths (which includes murders, suicides, and accidental deaths) was a justifiable killing, according to the Violence Policy Center.

 In Canada, in criminal law, self-defense is a statutory defense that provides a complete defense to the commission of a criminal act.
 It operates as a justification, the successful application of which means that, owing to the circumstances in which the act was produced, it is not morally blameworthy.
 There are three elements an accused must demonstrate to raise self-defense successfully.